Enrique Méndez Jr.: Assistant Secretary of Defense for Health Affairs

 In 1990, Méndez received a phone call from the White House personnel office and was asked whether he would consider the position of Assistant Secretary of Defense for Health Affairs, Department of Defense.
 On December 5, 1989, President George H. Bush officially announced the nomination of Méndez for the position of Assistant Secretary of Defense for Health Affairs.
 Among his responsibilities was to give health advice to the Secretary of Defense which at the time was Richard Bruce "Dick" Cheney.
 He was responsible for a system of health care that included hospitals, medical clinics, and dental clinics scattered worldwide.
 Méndez served in said position from March 1990 until January 1993.

 Méndez joined the firm of Martin, Blanck & Associates, a federal health services consulting firm based in Falls Church, Virginia as a Partner.
 Dr. Méndez and his wife, the former Olga M. Munoz, have four children and six grandchildren.

+Death

+Méndez died on May 16, 2024, at Mary Washington Hospital in Fredericksburg, Virginia at age 92.
+He was buried at Quantico National Cemetery.